LucienLee/AlignTo/README.md

 #Feedback

-If you discover any issues or have questions regarding usage, please send a message to [lkiral7903@gmail.com](mailto:lucien@lucienlee.cc)
+If you discover any issues or have questions regarding usage, please send a message to [lucien@lucienlee.cc](mailto:lucien@lucienlee.cc)